KDE/clazy/README.md

 - Some checks are mysteriously not producing warnings or not applying fixits ?
   Check if you have ccache interfering and turn it off.

+- fatal error: 'stddef.h' file not found, while using `clazy-standalone` Be sure the clazy-standalone binary is located in the same folder as the clang binary.

 # Reducing warning noise